Directed paths and Moore flows: Colimit-preserving tame realization

 \begin{nota} \cite[Notation~A.1]{NaturalRealization} Let $n\geq 3$.
 Let $\mathcal{B}_n$ be the set of precubical sets $A$ such that $A\subset \de\square[n]$ and such that $|A|_{geom} \subset [0,1]^n$ contains a $d$-path of $[0,1]^n$ from $(0,0,\dots,0)$ to $(1,1,\dots,1)$ which does not intersect $\{0,1\}^n\backslash\{(0,0,\dots,0),(1,1,\dots,1)\}$.
 One has $\de\square[n]\in \mathcal{B}_n$. \end{nota}

 \bd A precubical set is \emph{spatial} if it is orthogonal to the set of maps of precubical sets

 \ed

 Every proper precubical set in the sense of \cite[page~499]{MR3722069} is spatial by \cite[Proposition~7.5]{NaturalRealization}.
 In particular, for all $n\geq 0$, the precubical sets $\de\square[n]$ and $\square[n]$ are spatial, as well as all geometric precubical sets in the sense of \cite[Definition~1.18]{zbMATH07226006} and all non-positively curved precubical sets in the sense of \cite[Definition~1.28]{zbMATH07226006}, since they are proper.
-In other terms, the precubical sets coming from a lot of real concurrent systems by \cite[Proposition~1.29]{zbMATH07226006}.
+Hence many precubical sets arising from real concurrent systems are spatial by \cite[Proposition~1.29]{zbMATH07226006}.
 Also every $2$-dimensional precubical set is spatial by \cite[Corollary~A.3]{NaturalRealization}.

 \bth For all precubical sets $K$, there is a natural weak equivalence of the h-model structure of Moore flows Moreover, the weak equivalence above is an isomorphism of Moore flows if and only if $K$ is spatial. \eth